 The ‘Exploring Language(s)’ YouTube channel is officially kicking off! 🙂

 A short video introducing my YouTube channel ‘Exploring Language(s)’ is now available.
-You can watch it in your favorite language by clicking on the relevant link below or on this page, where an archive of all YouTube videos will be available, in reverse chronological order.
+You can watch it in your favorite language by clicking on the relevant link below! 😉 All my YouTube videos will also be stored in the apposite section of the website. 🙂

 🇬🇧 ‘What is Exploring Language(s)?’: https://www.youtube.com/watch?v=Rq_1zJPFmdI